Morton Vale, Queensland: Education

 There are no schools in Morton Vale.
-The nearest primary schools are Kentville State School in neighbouring Kentville to the east, Glenore Grove State School in neighbouring Glenore Grove to the south-east and Lake Clarendon State School in Lake Clarendon to the south-west.
-The nearest secondary school is Lockyer District State High School in Gatton to the south-west.
+The nearest government primary schools are Kentville State School in neighbouring Kentville to the east, Glenore Grove State School in neighbouring Glenore Grove to the south-east and Lake Clarendon State School in Lake Clarendon to the south-west.
+The nearest government secondary school is Lockyer District State High School in Gatton to the south-west.